XaviArnaus/janitor/README.md

 # Janitor

-Bot in Python that collects system metrics and publishes them via a Mastodon-like API in case of crossing thresholds.
-Also publishes arbitrary messages in a client-server API fashion for generic monitoring.
+Bot meant to perform maintenance tasks in a crontab fashion and to report via a Mastodon-like API.
+The idea is to serve as a framework to keep adding tasks and have this bot as a companion, caring about the system for you.

+Current features:
+- Collect system metrics and compare them with given thresholds, publishing an alert in case these get grossed.
+- Sending the system metrics to another Janitor instance runnining in another host.
+- Listening for Janitor metrics cross the network.
+- Listening for arbitrary messages to be published to the set up Mastodon-like API, behaving as a generic publisher
+- Discovering the current external IP and updating the set up Directnic's Dynamic DNS if needed

 [![Tests](https://github.com/XaviArnaus/janitor/actions/workflows/tests.yml/badge.svg)](https://github.com/XaviArnaus/janitor/actions/workflows/tests.yml)
 [![yapf](https://github.com/XaviArnaus/janitor/actions/workflows/yapf.yml/badge.svg)](https://github.com/XaviArnaus/janitor/actions/workflows/yapf.yml)